fathiraz/flowbell/README.md

 ## 🛠️ Automation

-- GitHub Actions builds a fresh release APK whenever a GitHub Release is published and attaches it to the release page automatically.
+- GitHub Actions builds a clean release APK whenever a GitHub Release is published and attaches it to the release page.
-- release-please opens version bump PRs, keeps `versionName` in sync, and tags releases once the PR merges.
+- release-please opens choreographed PRs to bump `versionName`, collect changelog entries, and tag releases automatically once merged.
-- Both workflows live under `.github/workflows/` so the pipeline stays transparent and easy to tweak.
+- Both workflows live under `.github/workflows/` and run on `main` without manual intervention.

 ## 🤝 Contributing